Basic 1

 NB: On Gooble Colab,

-replace %matplotlib notebook
+replace %matplotlib notebook (right below) by

 !python -m pip install git+https://github.com/nansencenter/DAPPER.git